FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Simplifying or separating the form CRUD logic.
 - Implement typescript with SWC.
 - If need arises implement user tracking
-- Learn how to easily spot, track and serve (handle) server errors in production applications for ease of troubleshooting.

 ### USING COMPONENT LIBRARIES ( MY GOLDEN RULE )

-- Simple components limit creativity ( DIY) ...
-They also save lots of time for the complex ones eg calendars.
+- Importing simple components limits flexibility (Better to DIY) ...
+Saves lots of time for the complex ones eg calendars (Worth importing)

 ### KEY CONCEPTS LEARNT DURING THE BUILD

+- This will come in handy ` await Unit.deleteMany({ _id: { $in: unitIds } });`

-- Rounding things up was the missing part of the puzzle....Things look elegant.
+- Rounding things up was the missing part of the table....Things look elegant.
 - Overflow hidden can be used to hide stubborn borders.
 - Here is how we can pass a body to a delete request